frida/frida-website/_docs/javascript-api.md

 {% endhighlight %}

-+   `Memory.patchCode(address, size, apply)`: safely modify `size` bytes at `address`, a NativePointer.
++   `Memory.patchCode(address, size, apply)`: safely modify `size` bytes at `address`, specified as a NativePointer.
 The supplied JavaScript function `apply` gets called with a writable pointer where you must write the desired modifications before returning.
 Do not make any assumptions about this being the same location as `address`, as some systems require modifications to be written to a temporary location before being mapped into memory on top of